HansQueja/password-strength-nn/README.md

 4. Push to the branch (`git push origin feature/feature-name`)
 5. Open a Pull Request

-## 📝 License
+## License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://www.google.com/search?q=LICENSE) - see the https://www.google.com/search?q=LICENSE file for details.

 ---